20 Best Mala Steamboat & Hot Pot Places in Singapore

 For those who are living around the Bugis area, you may be familiar with this hotpot buffet brand.
-Ting Yuan Hotpot Buffet has been situated at Bugis for more than 20 years.
-The brand offers their signature homemade soup that has no added preservatives as well as chemical additives.
+Ting Yuan Hotpot Buffet has been situated in Bugis for more than 20 years.
+The brand offers its signature homemade soup that has no added preservatives as well as chemical additives.
 Some soup bases include their traditional authentic Sichuan Mala Soup as well as their signature Tomato and Fungus Mushroom Soup.

 Their loyal and returning customers that they have amassed over the years often praise the brand for its great service, wide variety of food, as well as affordable price.
 The next time you are in town, be sure to give Ting Yuan Hotpot Buffet a try!

 |Contact||+65 6338 4755|

 - Desserts and drinks free flow